DTJF/libpruio/src/doc/_6_messages.md

 ## Destructor {#SubSecPruIoDTor}

-\note The variable PruIo::Errr isn't valid when the destructor
+\note The variable PruIo::Errr is no longer valid when the destructor
-      finished.
-That's why the following messages get streamed directly to stderr.
+      is called.
+That's why destructor messages don't use that variable.
+Instead all messages get streamed directly to `STDERR`.

 \Item{"failed loading Pru_Exit instructions"} The destructor failed to load the instructions to restore the subsystems initial state to the